Navalny ally urges Russians to light candles in Valentine's Day protest | Law-Order

 Navalny ally urges Russians to light candles in Valentine's Day protest

-Police have detained more than 11,000 people who have taken part in what they said were unsanctioned protests which the Kremlin has condemned as illegal and dangerous.
-Leonid Volkov, a Navalny ally based outside Russia, called on people to gather in the residential courtyards near their homes at 1700 GMT on Sunday and to stand there for several minutes shining their mobile phone torches.
+Police have detained more than 11,000 people at what they say were unsanctioned protests that the Kremlin has condemned as illegal and dangerous.
+Leonid Volkov, a Navalny ally based outside Russia, called on people to gather in residential courtyards near their homes at 1700 GMT on Sunday and to stand there for several minutes shining their mobile phone torches.

 "No OMON (riot police), no fear.
 Maybe it'll seem like these 15 minutes will change nothing - but in fact they will change everything."
-"CAT AND MOUSE"
+Separately, an activist called on women to form a human chain on a pedestrianised street in central Moscow to show solidarity for Navalny's wife Yulia and women who have been caught in the police crackdown over the protests.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)